 Depending on if you’re fishing the feeder or the bolt rod, there are several really good baits you can use to catch your tench at night:

-This is my number one go to bait for tench on the bolt rod.
-Not only can you have it in the water for a long period of time without it getting nibbled off by small fish, it’s also a highly efficient bait for tench at night.
+This is my number one go-to bait for tench on the bolt rod.
+Not only can you have it in the water for a long period of time without it getting nibbled off by small fish, but it’s also a highly efficient bait for tench at night.

-Fake corn is usually buoyant, which gives it that little extra visibility effect at night, so does its often bright yellow or neon green color.
+Fake corn is usually buoyant, which gives it that little extra visibility effect at night, so does its often bright yellow or neon green colour.

 Another great tench bait on the bolt rig.
 Smaller boilies, or popups, of 8-12mm are killer baits for tench.

 Insider tip: Combine a small boilie with a topped fake corn and you got yourself an irresistible tench bait on the bolt rig!